LeanKit-Labs/riaktive/README.md

 ```

 ## Secondary Indexes
 Secondary Indexes can be supplied to the put call and are available during mutation via the `_indexes` property.
-Riaktive provides two calls for retrieving keys or documents by index.
+Riaktive provides calls that will retrieve either keys or documents by an index.

 ### index
 Riaktive manages the _bin, _int suffixes on index names for you so that you don't have to provide those when creating new indexes or getting by them.
 In addition, you can also use the `$key` index as a way to get a range of keys. (frequently used for paging)